DiscoverCCRI/documentation/docs/source/nodes/rovers.md

 #### GPS

-Each rover can be outfitted with an Emlid Reach GNSS RTK receiver module to provide precise positioning data.
+Each rover can be outfitted with an Emlid Reach M+ GNSS RTK receiver module to provide precise positioning data.